bamason2/ttp451-module/docs/labs/Lab_3.md

 There are five tasks comprising this lesson:

 - Task 3-1: Testing ``<xcorr>``
-- Task 3-2: Sorting and filtering data
+- Task 3-2: Importing and filtering data
 - Task 3-3: Fitting and error evaluation
 - Task 3-4: Creating a surface plot
 - Task 3-5: Tuning a system of RBFs